4.2.2. Customs, excise and environmental control

 Customs also carries out activities geared towards combating illegal activities beyond the tax area, such as, inter alia, healthcare controls concerning product quality in order to safeguard consumer safety, activities relating to protecting intellectual property, the environment and cultural heritage, controlling trading of defence materials and materials with double uses, chemical products, substances that can be used as drug precursors and psychotropic substances, as well as controlling violations of trade embargoes imposed by the EU and the United Nations, or controls over flora and fauna protected by the CITES Convention.

-As an example of the results of these controls, in the case of protected species (CITES Convention), during 2019, 5,349 units, 39,440 grams of elvers, 133,818 grams of coral and 53,399 grams of other species belonging to protected species, have been intervened.
-In the field of intellectual property defense, in 2019, among other results, 3,654 detentions of merchandise shipments have been made due to alleged violation of intellectual property rights.
+As an example of the results of these controls, in the case of protected species (CITES Convention), during 2019, 5,349 units were seized, 39,440 grams of elvers, 133,818 grams of coral and 53,399 grams of other species belonging to protected species.
+In the field of intellectual property protection, in 2019, among other results, 3,654 shipments of merchandise were withheld due to alleged violation of intellectual property rights.

 Tax controls are aimed at verifying that items subject to tax and customs duties are correctly declared when going through customs or subsequent checks: